How do you know what you know?

 The Pacific AIDS Network is pleased to be working in partnership with the ManCount collaborative team to present a tele-learning opportunity.

-Please join Dr. Mark Gilbert (BC CDC) and members of the study team on February 24, this Thursday, from 10 to 11:30 am Pacific Time for a BC tele-learning presentation and discussion, entitled, “Gay Men and HIV: findings from the Vancouver ManCount Survey”
+Please join Dr. Mark Gilbert (BC CDC) and members of the study team on February 24 from 10 to 11:30 am Pacific Time for a BC tele-learning presentation and discussion, entitled, “Gay Men and HIV: findings from the Vancouver ManCount Survey”

 Please register by sending your email to: [email protected]

-You will be sent dial-in telephone information and the power-point presentation, so you can follow along.
+We will send you dial-in telephone information and the power-point presentation, so you can follow along.

 Be sure to read the community report: “ManCount Sizes-up the Gaps”.
 It’s available at www.mancount.ca (under Survey Updates and Results).